 Also an in-demand chamber musician, Susanna recently made her Wigmore Hall debut performing Ravel’s Introduction et Allegro.
 As well as countless UK venues, chamber music has taken Susanna to Brittany, where she performed with her quintet, Zephyrus Winds.
 She is also very passionate about outreach, and regularly delivers workshops in association with LSO Discovery and the Musicians’ Company, with which she is a yeoman.

-Listen to the Luna Duo performing Clara Schumann's Romance Op.
-22 No.1 on the media page
+Listen to the Luna Duo performing the second movement of Mel Bonis' Sonata on the media page

 Concert enquiries for the duo can be made via the message form on the contact page